 The peaks and valleys on the prepared surface form a continuous pattern with no smooth, unprofiled areas.

-When a substrate is being prepared for coating, just because a good cleaning standard has been specified does not necessarily mean the right surface profile will be aimed for unless it is categorically mentioned.
-The aforementioned criteria are equally important in achieving a successful coating application because they directly impact the desired outcome.
-There are, of course, other relevant criteria, such as water-soluble salt content and dust levels, that also have a big influence on the performance of the coating system.
+When a substrate is prepared for coating, just because a good cleaning standard has been specified does not necessarily mean the right surface profile will be aimed for unless it is categorically mentioned.
+The criteria mentioned earlier are equally important in achieving a successful coating application because they directly impact the desired outcome.
+There are, of course, other relevant criteria, such as water-soluble salt content and dust levels, that also greatly influence the coating system’s performance.

 The importance of good adhesion

 The surface profile creates an anchor for the coating the grip on to.
-However, it also increases the surface area of the substrate that is in contact with the coating, thus improving the chances of adhesion.
+However, it also increases the surface area of the substrate in contact with the coating, thus improving the chances of optimal adhesion.
 The following example best explains this:

 That is exactly what a surface profile does to a substrate.
 It creates all these peaks and valleys across the substrate, effectively increasing the substrate surface area in contact with the coating and giving it a larger area to grip on.